-Brazos ISD Special Education Operating Procedures-#CHILD FIND-Referral for Possible Special Education Services
+BRAZOS ISD Special Education Operating Procedures-#CHILD FIND-Referral for Possible Special Education Services © 2023 Walsh Gallegos

-- To address the unique needs of the student that result from the student's disability; and - To ensure access of the student to the general curriculum, so that the student can meet the educational standards within the jurisdiction of the public agency that apply to all children."
+• To ensure access of the student to the general curriculum, so that the student can meet the educational standards within the jurisdiction of the public agency that apply to all children."

-The general curriculum and educational standards that "apply to all children" in Brazos ISD are the Texas Essential Knowledge and Skills (TEKS), as well as the District's Policy EIE(Local).
+The general curriculum and educational standards that "apply to all children" in BRAZOS ISD are the Texas Essential Knowledge and Skills (TEKS), as well as the District's Policy EIE(Local).
 The state-wide assessments that determine a student's progress toward meeting those educational standards are the State of Texas Assessments of Academic Readiness (STAAR).